jc740631/pythonProject1/README.md

 - No reputation
 - Meaningful and consistent names
 - Function or method should do one task
-- Magic numbers should be avoided
+- Magic numbers should be avoided.

 Useful links
 - [Programming Patterns](https://github.com/CP1404/Starter/wiki/Programming-Patterns)
 - [Practical instructions](https://github.com/CP1404/Practicals#readmeR)